 What is an Imago Therapist?

-As a Certified Imago Therapist, Michele O’Mara, PhD is specially trained in couple therapy, and offers imago therapy to all couples, as well as her own version of the imago workshop called the couples weekend, created specifically for lesbian couples.
+As a Certified Imago Therapist, Michele O’Mara, PhD is specially trained in couple therapy, and offers imago therapy to all couples, as well as her own version of the imago workshopcalled the lesbian couples retreat, created specifically for lesbian couples.
 An Imago trained counselor participates in an intensive two year training program (after completing a minimum of a master’s level counseling program).
 The Imago therapist training involves a rigorous exploration of how we make our partner selection (the source of our attractions); how relational behaviors are impacted by our characterological growth (including that of the therapist), and how to make conscious the developmental wounds we experience in childhood; how to address difficult couples issues; and how to assist couples in communicating effectively.

 What is the Imago Workshop?